 For people with limited perception, organisational measures may have to be provided or additional, suitable warning devices such as a flashing device and shaking pads may have to be used.
 However, the law only prescribes minimum protection with conventional battery-operated smoke alarms according to DIN EN 14604.

 The owner is not obliged to pay the extra costs for such additional equipment.
 However, health insurance companies must cover the costs for special smoke alarms for the deaf.
-This is what the Federal Social Court decided in a ruling in June 2014 (Az.
+This is what the Federal Social Court decided in a ruling in June 2014 (Ref.
 B 3 KR 8/13 R).

 According to the application standard DIN 14676 and according to the building regulations of the federal states with compulsory smoke alarms, smoke alarms must be provided in all bedrooms and children's rooms as well as guest rooms and corridors (and other rooms) that serve as escape routes.